Bruce Campbell: Writing

 In addition to acting and occasionally directing, Campbell has become a writer, starting with an autobiography, If Chins Could Kill: Confessions of a B Movie Actor, published in June 2001.
 The autobiography was a successful New York Times Best Seller.
 It describes Campbell's career to date as an actor in low-budget movies and television, providing his insight into "Blue-Collar Hollywood".
 The paperback version of the book adds details about the reactions of fans during book signings: "Whenever I do mainstream stuff, I think they're pseudo-interested, but they're still interested in seeing weirdo, offbeat stuff, and that's what I'm attracted to".

 Campbell's next book Make Love!
 The Bruce Campbell Way was published on May 26, 2005.
 The book's plot involves him (depicted in a comical way) as the main character struggling to make it into the world of A-list movies.
 He later recorded an audio play adaptation of Make Love with fellow Michigan actors, including longtime collaborator Ted Raimi.
 This radio drama was released by the independent label Rykodisc and spans six discs with a six-hour running time.

 In addition to his books, Campbell also wrote a column for X-Ray Magazine in 2001, an issue of the popular comic series The Hire, and comic book adaptations of his Man with the Screaming Brain.
 Most recently he wrote the introduction to Josh Becker's The Complete Guide to Low-Budget Feature Filmmaking.

 In late 2016, Campbell announced that he would be releasing a third book, Hail to the Chin: Further Confessions of a B Movie Actor, which will detail his life from where If Chins Could Kill ended.
 Hail to the Chin was released in August 2017, and accompanied by a book tour across the United States and Europe.

 Campbell maintained a weblog on his official website, where he posted mainly about politics and the movie industry.
-However, the website has since been deleted.
+However, the website is now defunct.